 Brushing your dog once or twice a week is usually enough to keep tangles and matting to a minimum, but sometimes we don't brush as often as we know we should (we have busy lives) and stubborn matting develops.
 Learn how to remove mats and tangles, and how to brush your dog's coat like a professional!

-The Cocker Spaniel's coat is best described as medium to long, with long, fine, silky hairs on the top of his body, and a soft short undercoat below.
+Cocker Spaniel coats are best described as medium to long, with long, fine, silky hairs on the top of the body and a soft short undercoat below.